Written by Joyce Ann Danieles

 The organization recommends the following strategic priorities for the IT-BPM sector to attain such objectives:

-- Enable deeper services penetration within existing types of BPO segments.
+- Enable deeper service penetration within existing types of BPO segments.

 - Invest in relatively newer services and segments.

-- Establish volume in current dominant buyer geographies.
+- Establish volume in the current dominant buyer geographies.

 - Boost share in relatively under-penetrated locations.